White-Cheeked Macaque, Macaca leucogenys

 Assam macaques (M. assamensis) are omnivores who eat fruits, leaves, grasses, invertebrates, and grains (the last item is a testament to their skill as crop raiders).

-Arunachal macaques (M. munzala) are largely herbivores (adhering to a mostly vegetarian diet), eating leaves, fruits, flower, stems, and—during winter months—tree bark.
+Arunachal macaques (M. munzala) are largely herbivores (adhering to a mostly vegetarian diet), eating leaves, fruits, flowers, stems, and—during winter months—tree bark.
 They supplement their diet with the occasional small invertebrate and—for vital minerals including calcium, sodium, and iron—they eat mud.
-(The practice of eating mud, dirt, or clay is scientifically known as geophagy).
+(The practice of eating mud, dirt, or clay is scientifically known as geophagy.)

 So, what conclusions can be made, if any, about the diet of white-cheeked macaques?
-While the food preferences of the aforementioned sympatric species might suggest that the whiskered ones share a common diet, certain factors must be considered.
-For example, are these other macaques diurnal or nocturnal?
-(Do they forage at the same time of day or night as white-cheeked macaques?)
-Do they prefer one plant to another or one part of a plant to another—having different plant preferences than white-cheeked macaques?
+While the food preferences of the aforementioned sympatric species might suggest that the whiskered species share a common diet, certain factors must be considered.
+Do they prefer one plant to another or one part of a plant to another, having different plant preferences than white-cheeked macaques?
 These, and other, factors can play a role in shared food resources and in “neighborly” (or live-and-let-live) encounters between the species.

 Certainly, Mêdog county offers a plethora of plant life—more than 3,000 species—from which white-cheeked macaques can make their dietary selections.
 Over 1,000 species of hexapods (six-legged arthropods) also live here, more than enough to supplement any monkey’s diet.